SherineAwad/multiomicsGRN/README.md

 ---
 > ## 🔹 10.
 Adding LDA Model to Cistopic Object

-**Input from Mallet:** A count matrix of genes/peaks per cell: each row = a cell, each column = a gene/peak, each entry = how often that gene/peak occurs (or is active) in that cell.
+**Input from Mallet:** A count matrix of genes/peaks per cell, where each row = a cell, each column = a gene/peak, and each entry = occurrence/activity.

-**Goal of LDA in SCENIC+:** Discover hidden regulatory structure in single-cell data.
+**Goal of LDA in SCENIC+:** Discover hidden regulatory patterns in single-cell data.
-Input: Mallet counts of genes/peaks per cell.
-Output:
+- **Output:**
-- 1) Modules = groups of co-occurring/co-regulated genes/peaks,
+  - 1) **Modules** = co-regulated gene/peak groups.
-- 2) Module activity per cell = how strongly each module is present in each cell.
+  - 2) **Module activity** = presence of each module in cells.

-- LDA is essentially finding hidden patterns of co-regulation from the raw co-occurrence data prepared by Mallet.
+LDA identifies co-regulation patterns from Mallet's co-occurrence data.

+### 🔹 LDA Topic Modeling on Chromatin Accessibility

+LDA finds **patterns of coordinated accessibility** across cells:
+- **Topics** represent groups of genomic regions (peaks) that open/close together.
+- Each “topic” = one module of co-accessible peaks.
+- For each cell, LDA measures the activity of each module.

 ### 🔹 Output

-Mallet (via LDA) produces two key matrices:
+Mallet (via LDA) generates two key matrices:

-- **Region–Topic matrix**
-  Shows which peaks belong to which topic (module).
+- **Region-Topic matrix:** Shows which peaks belong to each topic.

-- **Topic–Cell matrix**
-  Shows how active each topic/module is in each cell.
+- **Topic-Cell matrix:** Shows how active each module is in each cell.

 > ## 🔹 11.
 Clustering Cistopic Objects and UMAP Visualization